 - This dinner is healthy!
 Nothing fried over here or using pre-packaged spices, eliminating MSG.

-Salsa Verde - I love serving salsa verde with chicken.
+- Salsa Verde - I love serving salsa verde with chicken.
 The tanginess from the salsa pairs really nice with the chicken and spices.
 Don't love salsa?
-You could also pair this with guacamole (if not on a migraine diet) or the queso from my cookbook (pg 115).
+You could also pair this with guacamole (if not on a migraine diet) or my mozzarella queso dip.

 - Start by browning your ground chicken (beef or turkey) in pan.
 While this is cooking, prepare your spices.
 Once the meat is cooked through, drain any excess liquid and blot with a paper towel to dry.
 (Step 1)